ANABAT

 Overview

 Anabat is a system designed to help users identify and survey bats by detecting and analysing their echolocation calls.
-It carries a strong emphasis on passive detection, in which the detector is used as a logging device to monitor bat activity in the absence of human intervention.
+It is most widely used for passive detection, where the detector is used as a logging device to monitor bat activity in the absence of human intervention.
 But it is also very well suited to active monitoring, where the user watches bats in much the same ways as a birder watches birds.
 In that case, a bat detector is substituted for binoculars as the main enabling technology.

 For passive monitoring, there are three main components to the system, a Bat Detector, a ZCAIM and software.
-In the newer SD1 model, the detector and ZCAIM are combined into one housing.
+In the current SD2 model, like its predecessor the SD1, the detector and ZCAIM are combined into one housing.
 The detector and ZCAIM can be placed in the field and protected from the weather, so they can monitor bats all night long, every night for months or even years at a time, while saving their data to a Compact Flash memory card (like those used in cameras).
 The card is typically swapped out in the field with an empty card, and then downloaded to extract the stored data, which can be viewed and managed in the AnalookW software.
+Often, solar panels are used as the source of power.

-For active monitoring, the ideal setup is an SD1 with an attached PDA, which allows in-the-hand monitoring of bat calls in real time.
+For active monitoring, the ideal setup is an SD1/SD2 with an attached PDA, which allows in-the-hand monitoring of bat calls in real time.
 This arrangement gives the user maximum freedom of movement to follow bats on foot.
 Surveys can easily be conducted on foot or from a moving vehicle.
-The ability to see bat calls in real time has many benefits, making it much easier to associate different bat call types with the bats and their behaviour.
+The ability to see bat calls in real time has many benefits, making it much easier to associate different bat call types with the bats and their behaviour, which is vital for learning how to identify bats from passive recordings.
 See here for more details.

 The ZCAIM (Zero-Crossings Analysis Interface Module) is a piece of hardware which interfaces the audio-frequency signal from the Bat Detector to a computer, such as a PC, laptop or PDA.
-At this stage, only computers running the Windows operating system are supported.
 The ZCAIM is necessary to efficiently provide the fine temporal resolution required for ZCA.
 It is NOT true that normal computer sound cards can be used effectively for this purpose.
-The ZCAIM is included inside the SD1 detector, which provides the functionality of both the detector and ZCAIM in the one box.
+The ZCAIM is included inside the SD1 or SD2 detector, which provides the functionality of both the detector and ZCAIM in the one box.
 The older CF Storage ZCAIM is a separate piece of hardware intended for use with an Anabat II bat detector.

-CFCread which allows management of the ZCAIM for passive recording and downloading of data from CF cards.
+CFCread allows management of the ZCAIM (inc SD1 and SD2) for passive recording and downloading of data from CF cards.

-PicLoad which allows upgrading of the firmware in CF Storage ZCAIMs and SD1 detectors
+PicLoad which allows upgrading of the firmware in the older CF Storage ZCAIMs and SD1 detectors

 AnaSun which provides computations of sun and moon rises and sets and twilight times.